 Maybe your heart is telling you to get that project done, and leave the laundry, call a sitter, or ask hubby to cook dinner.
 Do it.

 When you listen to your heart, you will feel good about your choice, whatever it is.
 You will be able to be present at the moment and fully engage in whatever you are doing because you will know it’s right.
 You won’t be resentful, angry, or feeling like you should be somewhere else doing something else.
 You can embrace the moment, knowing that it is right.

 Sometimes we are a rock star in one area of our lives, and sucking in another area.

 Life is uneven.

-Let go of needing Work Life Balance.
+Let go of needing Work-Life Balance.
 Embrace the uneven.
 Accept that you can’t be all things to all people.
 Forgive yourself when you fail.
 Listen to your heart, and do what it’s calling you to do, in that moment.
 And when you do, show up with all your heart, and give all you have.
-Love fiercely, work diligently, and above all, have great compassion with yourself.
+Love fiercely, work diligently, and above all, have great compassion for yourself.
 You are awesome and a gift to this planet.
 Your uneven, messy, imperfect life is exactly what it’s designed to be, so stop fighting it and embrace it!

 Read more from Valerie on She Owns It here.

 Valerie Jones is a Life & Transition Coach.
 She is passionate about helping women create the lives they’ve always wanted – not the lives they think they ‘should’ be living, but a genuine, authentic life that is a full expression of their birthright.
 She brings humor, compassion and wisdom to her coaching and to her writing, and creates a safe space for others to express their truth.
 She is also a corporate coach, working with the United Nations and eBay.
 She lives in British Columbia, Canada, and has three amazing children who are bridging into adulthood, which is a whole new ball game as a parent.
 Valerie loves good red wine and traveling whenever and wherever the opportunity arises.